yangji9181/HNE/README.md

-# Heterogeneous Network Representation Learning
-## Benchmark with Preprocessed Datasets and Algorithm Implementations
+# Heterogeneous Network Representation Learning: Benchmark with Data and Code

 ## Citation